Short Butterfly Spread: Legs, Strikes, Risk

 Is this a beginner or an advanced option strategy?

-The Short Butterfly Option Strategy is considered an advanced option strategy due to the multiple options positions that need to be managed and managed simultaneously.
+The Short Butterfly Option Strategy is considered an advanced option strategy due to the multiple options positions that need to be opened and managed simultaneously.
 Because the strategy involves the combined actions of two separate long options positions and two separate short positions, it can be difficult to manage and interpret and therefore sometimes is best left to advanced options traders.

 In what situation will I use this strategy?